 In some scenarios, you might find yourself locked out of your account.
 This can occur if:

 - You are not receiving a password reset email

 - You do not have access to the email address you created the account with and therefore cannot reset your password

 If you have access to your email address but are not receiving either of the above emails, please try the following troubleshooting steps:

 - Check secondary folders for emails from Teachable or your school—including the spam/junk, promotions, updates, and “all mail” folders

 - Use your email search function to search for the title of the email (“Reset Password Instructions” for a password reset email)

 - Safelist Teachable's email domains—see our guide here

 - Re-trigger the email after completing the above steps

-If the above troubleshooting steps do not resolve the issue, or you do not have access to your email account, please contact our Customer Care team directly.
+If the above troubleshooting steps do not resolve the issue, or you do not have access to your email account, please contact our Customer Support team directly at firstname.lastname@example.org.
 In your email, please include as much of the following information as you are able to: